Program Admissions Requirements:

 Program Graduation Requirements:

 Students must satisfy all course and program requirements, including regulations related to attendance and conduct, in order to be eligible for graduation.
-In addition, all financial obligations to the College must be met.

-CORI, SORI, Fingerprinting & Drug Testing:
+CORI, SORI, Finger Printing & Drug Testing:

 Criminal Offender Record Information (CORI), Sex Offender Registry Information (SORI), and National Background checks are required in the program, annually or every semester.
 Fingerprinting and drug testing are required.
 Fingerprinting and drug testing results must meet clinical requirements.
 An issue with CORI/SORI, National Background, fingerprinting and/or drug testing could prevent a student from participating in a clinical/field rotation, which could result in dismissal from the program.